leerumor/arols/README.md

-AROLS (Adaptive recommendation based on Online Learning Style)
+Adaptive recommendation based on Online Learning Style
 ========

 AROLS is an open source platform for adaptive online learning.
 Quickly register or create your own courses to simplify everyone's study with our powerful, intelligent recommendation engine.